progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The simplest setup you’re likely to encounter is a private project with one or two other developers.
 By private, I mean closed source — not read-accessible to the outside world.
 You and the other developers all have push access to the repository.-->

 Das einfachste Setup, mit dem Du zu tun haben wirst, ist ein privates Projekt mit ein oder zwei Entwicklern.
-Mit „privat“ meine ich, daß es „closed source“, d.h. nicht lesbar für Dritte ist.
+Mit „privat“ meine ich, dass es „closed source“, d.h. nicht lesbar für Dritte ist.
 Alle beteiligten Entwickler haben Schreibzugriff auf das Repository.

 <!--In this environment, you can follow a workflow similar to what you might do when using Subversion or another centralized system.
 You still get the advantages of things like offline committing and vastly simpler branching and merging, but the workflow can be very similar; the main difference is that merges happen client-side rather than on the server at commit time.
 Let’s see what it might look like when two developers start to work together with a shared repository.
 The first developer, John, clones the repository, makes a change, and commits locally.
 (I’m replacing the protocol messages with `...` in these examples to shorten them somewhat.)-->

 In einer solchen Umgebung kann man einen ähnlichen Workflow verwenden, wie für Subversion oder ein anderes zentralisiertes System.
-Du hast dann immer noch Vorteile wie, daß Du offline committen kannst und daß Branching und Merging so unglaublich einfach ist.
-Der Hauptunterschied ist, daß Merges auf der Client Seite stattfinden und nicht, wenn man committet, auf dem Server.
+Du hast dann immer noch Vorteile wie, dass Du offline committen kannst und dass Branching und Merging so unglaublich einfach ist.
+Der Hauptunterschied ist, dass Merges auf der Client Seite stattfinden und nicht, wenn man committet, auf dem Server.
 Schauen wir uns an, wie die Arbeit von zwei Entwicklern in einem gemeinsamen Repository abläuft.
 Der erste Entwickler, John, klont das Repository, nimmt eine Änderung vor und comittet auf seinem Rechner.
 (Wir kürzen die Beispiele etwas ab und ersetzen die hierfür irrelevanten Protokoll Meldungen mit `xxx`.)

 	# John's Machine
 	$ git clone john@githost:simplegit.git